OCR-D/spec/mets.md

 Coordinates in a PAGE-XML are always absolute, i.e. relative to extent defined in the `imageWidth` / `imageHeight` attributes of the top-level `pc:Page`.

-When a processor wants to access the image of a layout element like a TextRegion or TextLine, the algorithm should be:
+When a processor wants to access the image of a layout element like a `pc:TextRegion` or `pc:TextLine`, the algorithm should be:

 - If the element in question has an attribute `imageFilename`, resolve this value
 - Else if the element in question has a subelement `pc:AlternativeImage` with attribute `filename`, resolve this value